Windows LNK Forensic Analysis

 BlockSize

-A 32-bit, unsigned integer that specifies the size of the block including the header.
+32-bit unsigned integer specifying the total size of the block, including the header.

 0x04